KreuzKummelll/FarmhouseCore/README.md

 This serves as the framework for Farmhouse.

-It carries the entities needed to keep a store of products, as well as the "storefront" location, farm/er(')s(') name(s) and information.
+It carries the object models needed to keep a store of products, as well as storefront locations and other information.

 Refer to Farmhouse for the user experience that is built using this framework. https://github.com/KreuzKummelll/Farmhouse